pingcap/tiflash/docs/design/2022-05-12-window-function.md

 ### The Logic of Window Function in TiFlash
 #### Major additions
 - IWindowFunction
-  Defines execution functions of a window function(row_number, rank, dense_rank).
+  Defines execution functions of a window function(row_number, rank, dense_rank, lead, lag).
 - WindowDescription
   Define a window, including the name, frame, functions of a window.
 - WindowBlockInputStream